cselis86/HorizonRBE-1.0/backend_tasks.md

 *   Implemented in-memory user storage for JWT authentication.

-## 8. Global Exception Handling - COMPLETED
+## 8. Global Exception Handling - **COMPLETED**

 *   Implemented a `GlobalExceptionHandler` to provide consistent JSON error responses for exceptions.
-*   Added a custom `ApiError` class for structured error messages.
+*   Added a custom `ErrorResponse` class for structured error messages.
-*   Added unit and integration tests to verify the exception handling.
+*   Added unit and integration tests to verify the exception handling for `InvalidParameterException` and `PropertyNotFoundException`.

 ## Next Steps